Classes, Examinations and Grades

 Regular exams are performed during the "exam period" which is one week in each semester.
 For more details, refer to the

 .
-Exams are in principle administered during the same day of the week and period as the applicable class, except for some specific courses such as Primary French, Primary and Intermediate Spanish.
+Exams are in principle administered during the same day of the week and period as the applicable class, except for some specific courses such as Primary French.

 Exam timetables and venues during the regular exam period will be announced via KULASIS approximately two weeks prior to the exam period.
 If there are any changes in the exam information after its announcement, updated information is also provided via KULASIS and don't miss it.